paritosh0707/AgentDock/packages/adapters/IMPLEMENTATION_SUMMARY.md

 **Design Decision:** Used Protocol (PEP 544) instead of ABC for maximum flexibility - no forced inheritance required.

 ### 2. Error Hierarchy (`errors.py`)
-Comprehensive error classes that inherit from `AgentDockError`:
+Comprehensive error classes that inherit from `DockrionError`:

 ```
-AgentDockError (from common)
+DockrionError (from common)
 └── AdapterError
     ├── AdapterLoadError
     │   ├── ModuleNotFoundError